jaechoidev/jaechoidev.github.io/_courses/2025-08-18-review-of-summer.md

 cmpt354 might be a better choice?
 I'm not sure.

 #### cmpt 494 - Ke Li
+I highly recommend to try this if anyone interested in research world (although not interested in graduate school).

 I'm taking this SOSY capstone project with Ke Li.
 This is an implementation of PAPR (Proximity attention point render) into the nerfstudio codebase.
 It is a team project with one other team member.